-- The date the student notifies the school (verbally or in writing) that s/he is not returning to class; - The date the student violates the published attendance policy; - No later than the fourteenth calendar day after the LDA; scheduled breaks are excluded when calculating the DOD.
+- The date the student notifies the school (verbally or in writing) that s/he is not returning to class; - The date the student violates the published attendance policy;

+• No later than the fourteenth calendar day after the LDA; scheduled breaks are excluded when calculating the DOD.
+For students who fail to return after an official Leave of Absence (LOA), the DOD shall be the date the student was scheduled.

-For students who fail to return after an official Leave of Absence (LOA), the DOD shall be the date the student was scheduled to return to class (for campuses that offer leaves of absence).
+For students who fail to return after an official Leave of Absence (LOA), the DOD shall be the date the student was scheduled to return to class.